BobDempsey/Adopt-A-Pet-Finder/README.md

 # pets

-Use the PetFinder API to search for your next pet.
-Uses Vue JS, Vuetify Material UI, Parcel, &amp; Fetch JSONP
+Search for a pet to be adopted in your area using the Pet Finder public data API, Vue JS, Vuetify Material UI, Parcel, & Fetch JSONP.

 <a href="http://bobd.me/pets">See this repo in action</a>